Baylor > IFL > What We Do > For Faculty & Staff > Communio

 Communio: A Retreat for Baylor Educators

 Offered each May since 2001 by the Institute for Faith and Learning, Communio: A Retreat for Faculty, seeks to meet this important faculty development need at Baylor.
-Hosted at Laity Lodge, a beautiful ecumenical retreat center in the Hill Country of Central Texas, the five-day retreat features guest lectures and guided discussions by noted Christian thinkers, common meals and worship, and other activities that encourage collegiality among faculty members as they explore together their common aims as Christian educators at Baylor.
+The five-day retreat features guest lectures and guided discussions by noted Christian thinkers, common meals and worship, and other activities that encourage collegiality among faculty members as they explore together their common aims as Christian educators at Baylor.

 Among a multitude of goals, Communio aims at three in particular.
 The retreat first aims to acquaint faculty with a theological understanding of vocation/calling.
 Secondly, it aims to explore the implications of Christian calling for academic life in both its teaching and scholarly dimensions.
 Lastly, Communio aims to enhance faculty readiness to help mentor students in discerning and responding to their own Christian vocation.